yezhuoyang/QuantumLab/README.md

 ## Simulation with customized noise model

-You are asked to run your circuit simulation with some noise level.

-you can run the following codes:
+In this part of the lab, you will run your circuit under a **noisy simulation**.
+We use a custom noise model to introduce bit-flip and phase-flip errors at specified probabilities.

+Example:

 ```python
 from qiskit_aer import AerSimulator
 from qiskit.visualization import plot_histogram